 If you don’t have a food processor you can make this in a blender, but you’ll need to add water to get it to mix (probably 2 tablespoons).

 This salad needs a crispy topping, similar to croutons for a standard chopped salad.
 I like to make these seasoned crispy corn strips.
 Just chop up a few corn tortillas and toss them with some olive oil, spices, and fresh lime juice.
 Bake them until they are crispy, about 10-12 minutes at 375˚F

 These crispy corn strips store great at room temperature for a few days.
 Just be sure to let them cool completely before storing them in a bag or air-tight container so they don’t get soggy.

 Serving the Fajita Taco Salad

-To serve this bowl of Tex-Mex deliciousness, chop up some lettuce as your base.
-Then add sliced steak, fajita veggies, crumbled cheese, crispy corn strips, and a big dollop of the dressing.
+To serve this bowl of Tex-Mex deliciousness, chop up some green lettuce or romaine lettuce as your base.
+Then add sliced steak, fajita veggies, crumbled cotija cheese, crispy corn strips, and a big dollop of the dressing.
 Garnish with cilantro and BOOM.
 Done.

 Substitutions for the Salad

 There are SO many things you could add to this salad.
 Here are a few ideas: